Apple II: Advertising, marketing, and packaging

 Mike Markkula, a retired Intel marketing manager, provided the early critical funding for Apple Computer.
 From 1977 to 1981, Apple used the Regis McKenna agency for its advertisements and marketing.
 In 1981, Chiat-Day acquired Regis McKenna's advertising operations and Apple used Chiat-Day.
 At Regis McKenna Advertising, the team assigned to launch the Apple II consisted of Rob Janoff, art director, Chip Schafer, copywriter and Bill Kelley, account executive.
 Janoff came up with the Apple logo with a bite out of it.
-The design was originally an olive green with matching company logotype all in lower case.
+The design was originally an olive green with matching company logotype all in lowercase.
 Steve Jobs insisted on promoting the color capability of the Apple II by putting rainbow stripes on the Apple logo.
 In its letterhead and business card implementation, the rounded "a" of the logotype echoed the "bite" in the logo.
 This logo was developed simultaneously with an advertisement and a brochure; the latter being produced for distribution initially at the first West Coast Computer Faire.

 Since the original Apple II, Apple has paid high attention to its quality of packaging, partly because of Steve Jobs' personal preferences and opinions on packaging and final product appearance.
 All of Apple's packaging for the Apple II series looked similar, featuring much clean white space and showing the Apple rainbow logo prominently.
 For several years up until the late 1980s, Apple used the Motter Tektura font for packaging, until changing to the Apple Garamond font.

 Apple ran the first advertisement for the Apple II, a two-page spread ad titled "Introducing Apple II", in BYTE in July 1977.
 The first brochure, was entitled "Simplicity" and the copy in both the ad and brochure pioneered "demystifying" language intended to make the new idea of a home computer more "personal."
 The Apple II introduction ad was later run in the September 1977 issue of Scientific American.

 Apple later aired eight television commercials for the Apple IIGS, emphasizing its benefits to education and students, along with some print ads.